Revolt of the Earls: Aftermath

-William deprived Ralph of all his lands including his earldom, and expelled him from England, with Ralph retiring to his lands in Brittany.
+William deprived Ralph of all his lands including his earldom, and expelled him from England, with Ralph retiring to his lands in Brittany, where he was later attacked by William.
 Brian of Brittany might also have been deposed after the revolt, with his lands given to William's half-brother Robert, Count of Mortain.
 Ralph's expulsion and Brian's loss of lands caused indignation among the Bretons in England, whom William attempted to placate by giving Ralph's lands in East Anglia to another Breton, Alan Rufus.
+In the next year William would unsuccessfully besiege Ralph in his castle in Dol.

 Roger was also deprived of his lands and earldom, but unlike Ralph he was sentenced to perpetual imprisonment.
 He was briefly released along with other political prisoners, but was promptly beheaded after William's death in 1087.
 On 31 May 1076 Waltheof was beheaded, on St Giles's Hill near Winchester.
 He was the only Englishman to have been dealt such a punishment during King William's reign.
 It is said he had been a man of immense bodily strength, but weak-willed and unreliable yet devout and charitable, and so was regarded by the English as a martyr.
 Miracles were said to have been worked at his tomb at Crowland in Lincolnshire.